-Written by Dr. Emese Kalnoki, board certified plastic surgeon specializing in aesthetic and reconstructive breast surgery and body contouring procedures
+Written by one of our plastic surgeons specializing in aesthetic and reconstructive breast surgery and body contouring procedures

 I was doing some research online about breast lift surgery and came across some blogs written about the procedure.
 One blog in particular stuck out – the OC Mom Blog about a “Girlfriends Guide to a Breast Lift.”
 The misinformation in this article was astounding.
 As a plastic surgeon, I was dismayed at the falsehoods that are being purported as truths.
 And this wasn’t the only one.
 I actually laughed out loud (yes, did a true LOL!) at some of the information that was being passed along.
 The worrisome thing is that women will read these blogs and believe them.
 So, I took it upon myself to write a “rebuttal,” so to speak.
 I am here to dispel the myths perpetrated by this particular “Girlfriends Guide to a Breast Lift.”

 1. A breast lift is different than a breast augmentation.
 TRUE!
 A breast augmentation adds volume to the breast, and a breast lift elevates the entire breast so that it can be in a more youthful position.
 This means the nipples aren’t pointing toward the floor, they are pointing forward (back to where they started before having our kids, getting older, and gaining and losing weight).